infraxys-modules/infraxys-by-example/modules/infraxys-a-to-z/03-inheriting-files-and-conditional-actions/README.md

 Hover over the "Inherit files"-label for a tooltip.

+The scripts we're inheriting expect attribute "display_message" to exist.
+To add this, we'll copy it from the "Display message" packet:
+- Open the "Display message"-packet.
+- Copy the "display_message"-attribute using the context-menu of the "Attributes"-table.
+- Open the "Attributes"-tab of the just created "Display message - inherited" packet.
+- Right-click in the "Attributes"-table and select "Paste".

 ### Container setup

 - Create a new container "Packet inheritance" with description "Packet inheritance example" under the "AtoZ"-environment.